docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-The starting time of the trackItem.
+The absolute start time of the trackItem, in the timeline.
+This does not consider the visible clip trimming (determined by ``TrackItem.inPoint`` and ``TrackItem.outPoint``).
 Note: This may differ, from the trackItem's in point.

 **Type**